What is Autism Spectrum Disorder (ASD)?

 Autism Spectrum Disorder (ASD) is a brain-based disorder that begins in early childhood and continues throughout the lifespan.
 ASD affects social and communication abilities, as well as other aspects of behaviour.

 Early identification and intervention is important to the development of all children on the autism spectrum.
-However, in some places in Ontario it can take up to four years to receive a diagnosis of ASD.
+However, in some places in Ontario it can take years to receive a diagnosis of ASD, and many ASD individuals who performed well in school are not diagnosed until adulthood.

 What are the signs and symptoms of ASD?